RFM Score: Analysis, Formula, and How to Calculate It

 Ideally, you should calculate the RFM score automatically, using a dedicated solution for RFM segmentation.
 This way, you’ll have the RFM constantly updated based on customers’ behavior.

-You have access to 11 default RFM segments that you can name and regroup as you wish to make them 100% relevant to your business model.
+With REVEAL, you have access to 11 default RFM segments that you can name and regroup as you wish to make them 100% relevant to your business model.

 The default RFM segments name are inspired by love life, so you can easily differentiate between a “Soulmate,” a “New Passion,” and a “Don Juan.”